I Have a Dream

 And men will not be allowed in women's locker rooms

-Where women will not sit alone in bathrooms bleeding to death
+Where women will not sit alone in bathrooms bleeding

 reputation, economy, and convenience of time.